Do military motorcycles and e-bikes have a future in the British Army, a few thoughts on the subject.

 Ideally, 16 Air Assault Brigade would have access to a vehicle air despatch platform that was integrated with the A400M, but it doesn’t, instead, it has either a single or double Container Delivery System (CDS) pallet.

-Motorcycles are small and light enough to use the CDS method of air despatch (as are quad ATVs) so they remain a viable method of covering the increasing stand-off distances described above.
+Motorcycles are small and light enough to use the CDS method of air despatch (as are quad ATVs) so remain a viable means of covering the increasing stand-off distances described above.

 However, they are not particularly volumetrically efficient and would displace other high-value loads.